 8 Post It Notes

 A similar approach to mind mapping is to grab a bunch of post-it notes.
 Write a single idea on each one and then arrange them in groups on the wall.
-Then, to write a books simply write a paragraph or a page about each post-it note idea.
-And, make sure you take a photo of your wall as post-it notes tend to lose their stick over time and you don’t want to wake up in the morning and see you notes all over the floor in a tangled mess.
+Then, to write a book simply write a paragraph or a page about each post-it note idea.
+And, make sure you take a photo of your wall as post-it notes tend to lose their stick over time and you don’t want to wake up in the morning and see your notes all over the floor in a tangled mess.

 9 Write a Super Big List

 Some books are merely big lists.
 For instance, Upgrade Your Life by Lifehacker’s Gina Trapani has 116 hacks or tips for being more productive in your life.
 What are the 116 tips, tricks, suggestions and applications of your big idea?
 To write a book based on a super big list, start collecting ideas.
 You might first publish 20 ideas in an ebook.
 Then add 20 more… Then your final book can be the ultimate collection of your ebooks.